europeana/Labs/api/provider.md

 * TOC
 {:toc}

-This page describes API calls that retrieve information about Europeana data providers and datasets that comprise the repository.
+This page describes the API calls that retrieve information about Europeana data providers and datasets that comprise the repository.

 ## Providers